Manomaysubban-Narasimha/CS151-Parking_Management_System/proposal/README.md

 - Vehicles are parked properly and don't take up multiple spaces.

 ## Intended Usage:

 - Users of this parking system are any people seeking parking for their vehicles, such as civilians, visitors, employees, and students.

 - The system is designed to be implemented in a variety of general parking lot settings, especially those with parking garages of multiple floors.

 - Example use cases: University parking, Mall parking, General City/Downtown parking

+## Operating Environment:

+- Ran through oracle cloud and each process is in its own seperate Docker Container with appropriate names.

 ## References: